 - Sustainable Communities

 In 1995, LISC launched Rural LISC to expand its reach beyond urban areas to include rural communities.
-Today, Rural LISC partners with 63 community development corporations (CDCs) and Rural Community Assistance Corporation (RCAC), Fahe and California Coalition for Rural Housing (CCRH) working to transform distressed communities in 1,202 counties across 40 states.
+Today, Rural LISC partners with 71 community development organizations, including three three financial intermediaries: Rural Community Assistance Corporation (RCAC), Fahe and California Coalition for Rural Housing (CCRH).
+We are working together to transform communities in 1,434 counties across 43 states.
 For a current "by the numbers" overview of Rural LISC's progress to date, see the Rural LISC Fact Sheet.

 |First Rural LISC Annual Seminar